nogibjj/Haochong-week10/README.md

                                GROUP BY group
 ```
 * Explanation:
-The purpose is to find out each group's possibility to win the cup base on the prediction of Jun.9th.
+The purpose is to find out each group's possibility to win the cup base on the prediction of Jun.9th and show their average soccer power.
 Hence, I group them by the group of world cup, sum the possibility of win for all teams in the group and ordered by the possibility of Jun.9th.

 * Expected result: